 What is the Community Eligibility Provision?

-The Community Eligibility Provision (CEP) is a new option that allows schools with high percentages of low-income children to provide free breakfast and lunch to all students – essentially becoming Hunger-Free Schools.
+The Community Eligibility Provision (CEP) is a federal school meal funding option that allows schools with high percentages of low-income children to provide free breakfast and lunch to all students – essentially becoming Hunger-Free Schools.
 Not only does community eligibility increase participation in the school meal programs, it also reduces labor costs for schools, increases efficiency, reduces stigma, and increases federal revenues.
 Three school districts in Maryland are using community eligibility district-wide for all schools in the district.
 These include all 9 schools in Somerset County, all 177 schools in Baltimore City, and all 12 schools in Dorchester County.

 Which Schools in Maryland are Eligible for CEP?